decentralized-identity/presentation-exchange/spec/spec.md

-A common activity between peers in identity systems that feature the ability to generate self-asserted and third-party issued claims is the demand and submission of proofs from a Prover (Holder) to a Verifier.
-This flow implicitly requires the Holder and Verifier have a known mechanism to facilitate the two primary steps in a proving exchange: the way Verifiers define the proof requirements, and how Provers must encode submissions of proof to align with those requirements.
+A common activity between peers in identity systems that feature the ability to generate self-asserted and third-party issued claims is the demand and submission of proofs from a Holder to a Verifier.
+This flow implicitly requires the Holder and Verifier have a known mechanism to facilitate the two primary steps in a proving exchange: the way Verifiers define the proof requirements, and how Holders must encode submissions of proof to align with those requirements.

-To address these needs, this Presentation Exchange specification codifies the `Presentation Definition` data format Verifiers can use to articulate proof requirements, as well as the `Presentation Submission` data format Provers can use to submit proofs in accordance with them.
+To address these needs, this Presentation Exchange specification codifies the `Presentation Definition` data format Verifiers can use to articulate proof requirements, as well as the `Presentation Submission` data format Holders can use to submit proofs in accordance with them.

 This specification does not endeavor to define transport protocols, specific